 - Adelaide Central YHA – yes, that dreaded hostel I mentioned earlier.
-The YHA is located on the edge of Light Square in the west end on the city.
-They have private rooms with an ensuite and small balcony from just over $100/night.
+The YHA is located on the edge of Light Square in the west end of the city.
+They have private rooms with an ensuite and a small balcony for just over $100/night.
 You will also get access to a kitchen, laundry, living space, BBQ, tour desk and more.
-Paid parking is available, but there is also usually plenty of on street parking nearby.
+Paid parking is available, but there is also usually plenty of on-street parking nearby.

 - Adelaide Riviera Hotel – this is your standard budget hotel, well located on North Terrace.
 The rooms are basic and a little dated, but they look comfortable and clean.
 I’ve not personally stayed here, but I know plenty of people who have, and they seem to be happy with the value for money.
 I just did a quick search on a random day in a couple of months and the standard queen rooms were $80/night.
 Can’t ask for much more than that.